NobilityDeviant/ZenDownloader/README.md

 If you encounter any cloudflare errors, just keep trying or report it.

 Don't worry too much though.

+# MP4 Video Format

+All videos get downloaded/converted to MP4 and I don't have intentions to allow different formats atm.

+Make sure you have the correct codecs to watch mp4s.

+Most operating systems do come with them, but some don't.
+Search Engines are your friends.

 **ZenDownloader** comes equipped with a Kotlin version of Undetected ChromeDriver which bypasses all basic cloudflare blocking.